goofyahhgu/stell3rgames/game.md

 </CENTER>

+ If you would like to make a request to add a game, [click here](outred.github.io/addagame)

  "It's not much, but it's honest work."

+ Note: Some games may not work because of your organizations WiFi settings or they may have a custom DNS set up.

  If this site gets blocked, here are other links for this site.
 They all should work.
  [Backup 1](https://ccsgames.github.io/outred.github.io/)